cmadland/teaching/pages/02.edci335/05.week-2/01.why-is-learning-difficult/section.md

 # :fa-book: Reading

-The reading s this week are critical to your success and understanding in this course as they provide the foundation fro your work toward planning, designing, and implementing your *Interactive Learning Resource* (worth 40% of your grade in the course).
+The readings this week are critical to your success and understanding in this course as they provide the foundation fro your work toward planning, designing, and implementing your *Interactive Learning Resource* (worth 40% of your grade in the course).

 !!!!
 Please read chapters 3-4 of [Teaching in a Digital Age](https://opentextbc.ca/teachinginadigitalage), paying attention to the following key ideas: